kcalvelli/nixos_config/README.md

 # nixos_config

-This repository contains a modular, flake-based NixOS configuration for multiple hosts and user environments.
-It is designed for flexibility, reproducibility, and ease of customization, supporting both desktop and workstation setups.
+This repository contains my personal, modular, flake-based NixOS configuration for multiple hosts.
+It is tailored for a KDE Plasma workstation setup, with additional modules for hardware, networking, gaming, development, and automated backups.

-## Features
+## Key Features

-- **Flake-based**: Uses Nix flakes for reliable and reproducible builds.
-- **Host-specific configs**: Each machine (e.g., `edge`, `pangolin`) has its own configuration under `hosts/`.
+- **KDE Plasma 6**: Primary desktop environment, with SDDM, Wayland, Flatpak, and a curated set of KDE applications.
-- **Modular system**: System, hardware, networking, services, and user modules are organized under `modules/` for easy reuse and extension.
+- **Modular Structure**: System, hardware, networking, services, graphics, gaming, and development modules for easy customization and reuse.
-- **Home Manager integration**: User environments are managed with Home Manager modules in `home/`.
+- **Home Manager Integration**: User environments managed via Home Manager modules in `home/`.
-- **Desktop Environments**: Supports KDE Plasma 6 (see `modules/desktop/plasma.nix`) and Cosmic.
 - **Custom Packages**: Local package definitions in `pkgs/` for software not available in upstream Nixpkgs or with custom patches.
-- **Gaming, security, and development modules**: Easily enable/disable features per host or user.
-- **Wayland and SDDM**: Modern display stack with Wayland and SDDM support.
-- **Flatpak and AppImage**: Optional support for additional app sources.
+- **Automated Backups**: Rclone-based backup of important directories to Proton Drive, scheduled via systemd.
+- **Per-host Configuration**: Each machine (e.g., `edge`, `pangolin`) has its own config under `hosts/`.

 ## Directory Structure